nakson/movie-data-story/README.md

 ### How to run:

-Live server of Visual Studio Code or View here
+Live server of Visual Studio Code or View at https://nakson.github.io/movie-data-story/

 ### Description: